 What Causes Congestive Heart Failure?

-Heart failure may be caused by other conditions that weaken the heart, such as:
+Heart failure may be caused by other conditions that weaken the heart:

 - Heart attack

 - Coronary artery disease, the most common type of heart disease